After School Crew

 Teacher Professional Development

-EDMed® is Australia’s leading professional development package supporting teachers working with students with a chronic illness.
+EDMed® is one of the services provided by the Ronald McDonald Learning Program team.
 Planning for the return of a student who has suffered a serious illness or injury can present challenges for teachers.
-This is a free, one hour professional development session which provides a range of educational strategies and information to assist in the smooth transition and integration back to school.
-This module can be delivered face to face or in a self-paced, online learning environment.
+This is a free, one-hour professional development session that provides a range of educational strategies and information to assist in the smooth transition and integration back to school.
+This module can be delivered face-to-face or in a self-paced, online learning environment.
 To find out about EDMed Professional Development and book a face-to-face presentation contact the Education Coordinator.
 Register for EDMed®online https://www.rmhcteach.org.au/login/

 We are an independent, not-for-profit organisation dedicated to providing vital programs for families with seriously ill children.